schollz/gojot/docs/source/about.rst

 -----------

-**Problem:** I would like to write into a document (e.g., a journal with time stamped entries) and also have it be available on all computers I use, and I want it to be locally encrypted.
+**Problem:** I would like to write into a document (e.g., a journal with time stamped entries) and also have it to be compatible with all the computers I use (Windows + Linux, work + home), and I want it to be locally encrypted.
 Unfortunately, typical cloud storage synchronization utilities (e.g. Dropbox) do not play well with syncing a single document that is encrypted locally.